-1. How it happened.
+1. Why it happened.

-2. Why it happened.
+2. What it means for us.

 It is true that these verses tell us about the sufferings of the Servant of the Lord, who is plainly Jesus Christ.
-But in a greater measure it foretells the glory that will follow these sufferings.
+But more importantly, it foretells the glory that will follow these sufferings.